irvingzamora28/sportlight/README.md

 ## TODO

+-   [ ] Debug, when fetching videos from table row in headless mode, it gets an error
 -   [ ] Allow customizing player/team logos and colors for stats table creation
 -   [ ] In decisively close games in the end, include the latests plays until the game ends
 -   [ ] Add caching for downloaded media files to avoid redundant downloads